buildingbeautifuluis/buildingbeautifuluis.github.io/_preview/03-Information-Architecture.md

 {% include figure.html url="/images/ch3/c3-s2-p3-4-dribbble-shot-pattern-reused.gif" alt="Dribbble’s Shot Pattern, Reused" description="Dribbble’s shot pattern is used in multiple locations throughout the website underlining another benefit of embracing design patterns: reusability." %}

-The re-use of this pattern in so many different areas of Dribbble’s website underlines a further, important, benefit of building patterns as a core part of your design process, namely: **reusability and consistency**.
+The re-use of this pattern in so many different areas of Dribbble’s website underlines a further, important benefit of building patterns as a core part of your design process, namely: **reusability and consistency**.

 **The more you embrace reusability** and the less you reinvent the wheel, **the more consistent your user interfaces are and the quicker they are to build**.

 Patterns used this way are a little like variables in programming languages: **make a change to a variable and that change cascades out, taking care of the bigger picture**.

-If we dive a little deeper and explore Dribbble’s shot pattern in more depth, we see that **the pattern has a number of possible states**:
+If we dive a little deeper and explore Dribbble’s shot pattern in more depth (below), we see that **the pattern has a number of possible states**:

 1. a non-hover state that showcases the shot alone (1);
 2. a hover state that reveals metadata about the shot (2);
-3. a hover state that highlights when a user has liked a shot (3) (note: the user might also have saved a shot and not liked it, but this is unlikely); and
+3. a hover state that highlights when a user has liked a shot (3) (the user might also have saved a shot and not liked it, but it’s unlikely); and
 4. a hover state that highlights when a user has liked a shot and saved it to one of their buckets (4).